POSYDON-code/POSYDON/docs/_source/getting-started/installation-guide.rst

 3. **Set Environment Variables and Download Data**

-    Refer back to the recommended installation steps, starting from :ref:`point 4 <posydon-env>`, to set the necessary environment variables and download the required dataset.
+    Refer back to the recommended installation steps, starting from :ref:`point 4 <posydon-env>`, to download the required dataset and set the necessary environment variables.

 Using POSYDON on HPC Facilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+(TODO: check whether it is still needed)
 If you are planning to run POSYDON's population synthesis on a High-Performance Computing (HPC) facility, it's essential to have `mpi4py` installed to enable parallel computations.

 1. **Install mpi4py via Anaconda (Recommended)**: